Entanglion/entanglion/game/README.md

 <img src="../images/entering_entanglion2.png" width="40%">

 # Detection rate
 The detection rate determines the difficulty of successfully evading planetary defenses.
 The detection rate token is used to keep track of the current detection rate.
-When a player's spaceship has been detected by orbital defenses, or a player's away team has been detected by ground defenses, the detection rate is increased, making it easier for each planet's defenses to detect the players in the future.
+When a player’s spaceship has been detected by orbital defenses, or a player’s away team has been detected by ground defenses, the detection rate is increased, making it easier for each planet’s defenses to detect the player in the future.
 The game ends when the detection rate reaches the final level (designated with an X).

 > The detection rate increases by one whenever you are detected by a planet's orbital or ground defenses.